If you are traveling on a large vessel, get to know the layout the moment you board. Find out where the life-rafts and the life-jackets are stowed.

 Sea birds fly out no more than about a hundred miles in the morning looking for food, then fly back to land again in the afternoon.

 Insects are rarely far from land, so if you are being pestered by flies and biting insects, it could be good news for once.

-Sea water starts to go muddy and brown around estuaries, so keep an eye on any colour changes.
+Sea water starts to go muddy and brown around estuaries, so keep an eye on any color changes.
 Water silty and full of debris and plant matter is likely to I suggest you are near land.

 HOW LONG COULD YOU SURVIVE IN A LIFE-RAFT OR SMALL BOAT IF CAST ADRIFT?